superfly/docs/app-guides/multiple-processes.html.md

 ### Use Process Groups

-OK, I know I said "run multiple processes inside of an app", but I'm gonna cheat.

-The first example here actually runs each process in it's own VM.
+You expect that each option listed here will run multiple processes within one VM.
+However the first example here actually runs each process in its own VM.
 It's the recommended way!

-That being said, we'll get to cramming everything into one app, just bear with me!
+That being said, we'll also discuss cramming everything into one app, just bear with me!

 Fly.io has had the notion of [named process groups](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316) around for a bit.
 You can run define multiple processes in your `fly.toml`, giving each a name.
-Each runs in its own VM.
+Each process runs in its own VM within the app.

 You can see that in action in the below (truncated) `fly.toml` file: